sivani-0719/OIBGRIP/README.md

 This is a landing page.

-I have used html,css to create a pepsi landing page
+I have used html,css to create a cadbury dairy milk landing page